kefio/ColPali-Workbench/README.md

 ## Overview

-**Colpali Workbench** is an integrated system designed to facilitate efficient document indexing, querying, and management using ColPali.
-It leverages multi-vector retrieval through late interaction mechanisms.
+**Colpali Workbench** is an integrated system designed to facilitate efficient document indexing, querying, and management using **ColPali** (Faysse et al., 2024), a groundbreaking Vision Language Model specifically designed for document retrieval.

+### About ColPali

+ColPali represents a paradigm shift in document retrieval by leveraging **Vision Language Models (VLMs)** to construct multi-vector embeddings directly from document images, eliminating the need for complex OCR and layout recognition pipelines.
+Based on the research paper ["ColPali: Efficient Document Retrieval with Vision Language Models"](https://arxiv.org/abs/2407.01449) (accepted at **ICLR 2025**), this approach treats document pages as images and processes them through a **PaliGemma-3B** backbone with **ColBERT-style late interaction mechanisms**.

+**Key innovations:**
+- **Visual-first approach**: Processes document page images directly, capturing both textual content and visual elements (tables, charts, layout, fonts)
+- **Multi-vector embeddings**: Generates 1024 patch embeddings (128-dimensional each) per page using Vision Transformer architecture
+- **Late interaction**: Employs ColBERT methodology for efficient query-document matching through MaxSim operations
+- **State-of-the-art performance**: Outperforms traditional text-based retrieval systems on the **ViDoRe benchmark** by significant margins

+**Research background**: Developed through collaboration between *CentraleSupélec*, *Illuin Technology*, *Equall.ai*, and *ETH Zürich*, ColPali addresses the inherent limitations of traditional RAG systems that struggle with visually rich documents.
+The model was trained on 127,460 query-page pairs and demonstrates superior performance across multiple domains and languages.

+This workbench implements the complete ColPali pipeline, providing a production-ready solution for organizations seeking to leverage cutting-edge document retrieval technology.

 ## Table of Contents